A. S. W. Rosenbach: Career

 A lifelong Philadelphian, Rosenbach and his brother lived at a four-storied 1865 townhouse at 2010 Delancey Place, from 1926 to 1952.
 In 1928, Rosenbach purchased the manuscript of Lewis Carroll's Alice's Adventures in Wonderland for $77,000 at auction.
 The act angered many in Great Britain at the loss of the item.
-Rosenbach would go on to sell it for $97,000 and was eventually returned to Britain.
+Rosenbach would go on to sell it for $97,000 and it was eventually returned to Britain.

 Rosenbach was elected a member of the American Antiquarian Society in 1927 and the American Philosophical Society in 1928.
 For the Antiquarian Society, he wrote and read two papers.
 The first in 1934 was titled "The Libraries of the Presidents of the United States" and the second 1938 named "The First Theatrical Company in America".
 Right before his death, he was working on a third paper called "Some Discoveries in Early Pennsylvania-German Printing".

 On December 8, 1938, Rosenbach hosted a rare book auction at the Hotel Plaza in New York City for charity, raising $35,000 for the Distribution Committee of the American Funds for Jewish War Sufferers and the Committee for Christian Refugees.
 Special-guest auctioneers included Christopher Morley, Major Bowes and Dorothy Thompson.

 In 1942, the two brothers liquidated their antique furniture inventory to strictly deal in books.
 They moved their newly downsized collection to 1618 Locust Street, Philadelphia.
 This townhome was designed in 1850 by architect John Notman.
 The company would operate out of this building until the deaths of the two brothers.

 In 1947, Rosenbach set a record when he bought a copy of the Bay Psalm Book for $151,000.
 During his lifetime, it is estimated he spent more than $75 million on his purchases.

 One of more notorious artifacts Rosenbach acquired during his life was the alleged mummified remains of Napoleon's penis.
 Rosenbach purchased it in 1924 from Maggs Bros Ltd as part of a larger collection of Napoleonic relics including silverware, clothing, vestments, and other objects.
 The price paid for the whole lot was $2,000.
 Rosenbach used the penis as a conversation piece for parties, and in 1927 temporarily loaned it to the Museum of French Art in New York where it was displayed on a small velvet cushion.
 Rosenbach sold the penis to collector Donald Hyde in 1947.